 The espresso machines that have gotten you head over heels for them are a result of certain people’s sweat and blood.
-The precision with which they work, the accuracy, quality, and finishing all of this is accomplished by a team of diligent workers.
+The precision with which they work, the accuracy, quality, and finishing of all of this are accomplished by a team of diligent workers.
 This educated personnel has a high labor cost.

 Depending on the features you desire in your espresso machine, the cost will rise or fall.
-The most expensive of the espresso machines are the ones that have all the bells and whistles and every cool feature you can think of!
+The most expensive espresso machines are the ones that have all the bells and whistles and every cool feature you can think of!

 Some machines come with a steaming wand, others have a digital display for temperature readings.
 Some have cool automatic features, self-cleaning mechanisms, and whatnot.
 All these features that make you fall to your knees come at a price.